deccer/CMake-Glfw-OpenGL-Template/REFACTORING.md

 Since we are putting everything in one big buffer for both transforms and textures, having these getters is useful, because it helps us tell OpenGL which mesh uses which texture/transform.

-And finally the `Info()` member function, which returns a struct `MeshIndirectInfo` and it contains all the information OpenGL needs to draw this mesh, and they are:
+And finally the `Info()` member function, which returns a struct `MeshIndirectInfo`, which contains all the information OpenGL needs to draw this mesh:

-- `count`: How many indices is this mesh made of
+- `count`: How many indices is this mesh made out of
 - `instanceCount`: How many instances OpenGL should draw
 - `firstIndex`: The starting index offset in the Element Buffer (not a byte offset)
 - `baseVertex`: The starting vertex offset in the Vertex Buffer (not a byte offset)
 - `baseInstance`: Basically unused, it's a free `uint32_t` that you can use however you want, it maps to `gl_BaseInstance` in GLSL

 And there's the Mesh class implementation:

 ```c++
 #include <Project/Mesh.hpp>